164: 3 Ways to Heal Your Relationship with Food this Year // Natalie Shay

 Start connecting with your physical body.
 Many of us spend the majority of time in our heads, and we may not even realize it.
 When we find ourselves outside of our bodies, we can bring ourselves back by jumping up and down, squeezing a pillow, running or walking, taking a hot bath or shower, breathing in essential oils, etc.

-And third and family, remember that food is not your enemy.
+Remember that food is not your enemy.
 Acknowledge the ways that food has supported you in times when you really needed it.
 Experiment with other coping skills that you might want to add to your emotional toolbox over time, without eliminating food altogether, so you have a nice variety in there.